-- We are proud operators of an award winning onsite waste water treatment facility that has been in operation since 1975.
+- We are proud operators of an award-winning onsite wastewater treatment facility that has been in operation since 1975.
 This aerobic process allows us to recycle and then apply reclaimed Class C water on fields that produce hay.

-King County Facts
+King County Facts –

-- The average farmer looses $2,700 per year.
+- The average farmer loses $2,700 per year.

 - 56% of our farmers rely on additional income outside of farming in order to support their family and farm operations.

-- 13% of adults and 22% of children live in food insecure households.
+- 13% of adults and 22% of children live in food-insecure households.